Uniform bases for ideal arrangements: Abstract

 \section{Abstract}

-In this paper we introduce and study uniform bases for the ideal arrangements.
-In particular, explicit uniform bases are presented on each Lie type.
-Combining the explicit uniform bases with the work of Abe-Horiguchi-Masuda-Murai-Sato, we also obtain explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in all Lie types.
+In this paper we introduce and study uniform bases for the ideal arrangements in all Lie types.
+Explicit uniform bases are given by Abe--Horiguchi--Masuda--Murai--Sato for types $A,B,C,G$ and we provide them for other types.
+Combining the explicit uniform bases with the work of Abe--Horiguchi--Masuda--Murai--Sato, we also obtain explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in all Lie types.